babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Classification for .NET.md

 - Select precision/recall balance for Documents taxonomy.
 - Classify document from stream.

-## New Features in Version 20.2.0
+## New Features in Version 20.3

-- Supports Metered Licensing.
+- Sentiment Classification (Analysis) is added.
+- Raw text classification speed has been increased several times.

-For the detailed list, please visit [GroupDocs.Classification for .NET 20.2 Release Notes](https://docs.groupdocs.com/display/classificationnet/GroupDocs.Classification+for+.NET+20.2+Release+Notes).
+For the detailed list, please visit [GroupDocs.Classification for .NET 20.3 Release Notes](https://docs.groupdocs.com/display/classificationnet/GroupDocs.Classification+for+.NET+20.3+Release+Notes).

 ## Other File Formats